brianglass/anastasis/files/friday_matins.md

 After the 2nd Reading from the Psalter Kathismata of the Cross.

-When the stone had been sealed. Ã”Ã¯ῦ Ã«ίÃ¨Ã¯Ãµ Ã³Ã¶Ã±Ã¡Ã£Ã©Ã³Ã¨έÃ­Ã´Ã¯Ã².
+When the stone had been sealed. Ôïῦ ëίèïõ óöñáãéóèέíôïò.

 We worship the tree of your Cross.
 Lover of mankind, because you, the Life of all, were nailed upon it; you opened Paradise, O Saviour, to the Thief who approached you in faith, and he was found worthy of its delight when he confessed you: Remember me, Lord.
 Like him receive us too who cry: We have all sinned; in your compassion do not despise us.